Sometimes even I can’t believe how cheap I am. (Halloween: Best DIY Costume Ideas)

 I’d tell those little sweatshop workers that some Americans don’t really want to dress their children in polyester and vinyl but they’ve found themselves on the losing end of a battle.
 A battle against polyester and vinyl where no one’s a winner.
 Unless you’re a fan of bad costumes then okay you win.

 All my costume dreams died the year my daughter dressed as some sort of pink diner/50’s girl and my son dressed as the victim of a man eating dinosaur.
 The costume my daughter wore represented everything I hate about store bought costumes.
 It was almost $20, was falling apart by the end of the night and it had iron ons all over it.
-You can see it here, prepare to be dazzled people.

 This year I have a request from my daughter for something so horrible, I just…I don’t know where I went wrong.
 My daughter would like to be this, which appears to be some sort of attitude laden vampy little girl.
 She may as well have requested a Bratz costume, in fact those costumes annoy me less than the ‘Monster Girl’ costume annoys me.